YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 man gzip
 ```

-This opens the detailed manual with less.
-You can press `q` to leave.
+This opens the detailed manual with `less`.
+You can scroll up and down with your mouse and press `q` to leave.

 Now, let's complete the task!